grafana/grafana/contribute/internationalization.md

 1. Add new locale in Crowdin and sync files to repo
    1. Grafana OSS Crowdin project -> "dot dot dot" menu in top right -> Target languages
-   2. Grafana OSS Crowdin project -> Integrations -> Github -> Sync Now
+   2. Grafana OSS Crowdin project -> Integrations -> GitHub -> Sync Now
    3. If Crowdin's locale code is different from our IETF language tag, add a custom mapping in Project Settings -> Language mapping
 2. Update `public/app/core/internationalization/constants.ts` (add new constant, and add to `LOCALES`)
 3. Update `public/locales/i18next-parser.config.js` to add the new locale to `locales`